FooBarShebang/math_extra_lib/Documentation/Tests/TE005_poly_solver.md

 **Expected result:** For N unique x-values exactly N polynomials of the degree N-1 are generated.
 A polynomial corresponding i-th x-point evaluates to 1 at this point and to 0 at all other points.

-**Test steps:** Generate a random x-grid of 6 points.
+**Test steps:** Generate a random x-grid of 2 to 6 points (N).
 Generate the polynomial basis.
-Check that there are 6 polynomials in it, and each is of the degree 5.
+Check that there are N polynomials in it, and each is of the degree N-1.
 Check that a polynomial corresponding i-th x-point evaluates to 1 at this point and to 0 at all other points.

-**Test result:** PASS / FAIL
+**Test result:** PASS

 ---